robsontenorio/marina/multiple/README.md

 **Run it**

+After started, you can access the Nginx Proxy Manager at `http://YOUR-VPS-IP-NUMBER:81`

 ```
 docker-compose up -d
 ```

-> [!NOTE]
-> Now you can access the Nginx Proxy Manager at `http://YOUR-VPS-IP-NUMBER:81`.

----

-Actually we run two things here:
-- **Nginx Proxy Manager** to forward all incoming traffic to the correct project.
-- **Docker Watchtower** to deploy automatically new versions of images from your project.

 ## Configure `proxy.mary-ui.com`